cscw2015/maverick/Interim/Interim.md

 A third issue that that isn't visible from looking at this table is that we never detailed what would be given to the city council of Victoria as a final deliverable, nor did we state when such a deliverable would be completed and delivered to the city.
 To address this, we chose to develop a non-academic report to deliver to the city council of Victoria.
 This report will be less formal in nature and will not contain as many of the academic citations as our final report will, but it will follow a similar structure in order to highlight our findings from the interviews we plan to conduct.

-- may also give a power point presentation on our findings; still in the air

 Given these issues, we made amendments to our timeline from November 4th and beyond.
 The following table details the changes we previously described in our timeline.

 ### New Timeline